-In the early Christian tradition Saints like George were considered martial whereas Michael was a healing force.
-When a devastating plague hit Rome in the 4th century Michael was invoked for healing and aid-it was during this time that he also was referred to as “Archangel” and/or the “Prince Among Angels.”
-In the 6th century a feast was held in his honor and various feasts and feast days have been associated with him ever since.
-In Roman Catholic tradition Michael is assigned four specific roles:
+In the early Christian tradition, shrines and sanctuaries were dedicated to Michael.
+Though he is mentioned as leading God’s army against Satan in the Book of Revelation, these early Christian shrines and sanctuaries dedicated to Archangel Michael were actually for the purpose of healing.
+Saints like George were considered martial whereas Michael was believed to be a healing force.
+When a devastating plague hit Rome in the 4th century, Michael was invoked for healing and aid and during this time he came to be known as “Archangel” and/or the “Prince Among Angels.”
+By the 6th century, feasts were held in his honor.
+Various feasts and feast days have been associated with him ever since.

-2.)
-Angel of Death who carries the soul away from the body when death occurs
+- He is the Angel of Death who carries the soul away from the body when death occurs

-4.)
-Patron of the Chosen People (Jews) of the Old Testament (Hebrew Bible) and Guardian of the Church.
+- He is Patron of the Chosen People (Jews) of the Old Testament (Hebrew Bible) and Guardian of the Church.

 Working with Archangel Michael

-In the American folks magic tradition of Conjure, Archangel Michael is seen as a powerful defender of those who are unable to defend themselves, including women, children, slaves, and other minority groups.
-His association with healing can be seen in his connection to Angelica Root-a root that is used is many peace and tranquility potions and rituals, while his association with martial endeavors and victory can be seen in the writings that invoke him along with the use of Bay Laurel leaf-an ancient symbol of conquest and victory.
-For those grounded in a specific religious tradition Archangel Michael’s role as a healer and psychopomp are at least as emphasized as his role in military and police pursuits if not more so.
+In the American folk magic tradition of Conjure, Archangel Michael is seen as a powerful defender of those who are unable to defend themselves, including women, children, slaves, and other minorities or marginalized groups.
+His association with healing can be seen in his connection to Angelica Root (Angelica Archangelica) — a root used in many peace and tranquility formulas and rituals.
+His association with martial endeavors and victory can be seen in the writings that invoke him along with the use of Bay Laurel leaf-an ancient symbol of conquest and victory.
+In Currendera tradition Michael/Miguel is called upon when opening up the Southern quadrant and also for healing and protection — in these latter roles his image is often painted directly onto or over the front door of a home.
+In Western esoteric traditions involving ritual and ceremonial magic, Archangel Michael is often aligned with the element of Fire and the direction South.
+For those grounded in a specific Christian religious tradition, Archangel Michael’s role as healer and psychopomp are at least as emphasized as his role in military and police pursuits — if not more so.

-I remember very clearly when Archangel Michael made his presence known to me—I was 7 months pregnant and it was in December.
-I had a vivid dream of the Angel and he was holding an old fashioned Archangel Michael packet.
-He told me I needed to start making them and in my dream I thought—”ok, but I can hardly sew!”
+I remember very clearly when Archangel Michael made his presence known to me—I was 7 months pregnant and it was December.
+I had a vivid dream of the Angel and he was holding an old-fashioned Archangel Michael packet.
+He told me I needed to start making them and in my dream I thought—”Ok, but I can hardly sew!”